WarBomb37/Ghaii-OOP-Final/README.md

 5. oWins(int a, int b, int c): Marks the buttons with a green background color to indicate O's winning move and disables all buttons.

 i hope the outcome of this project will be a good score for my rap sheet.

+# HOW TO PLAY
+its tic tac toe.....